Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 Emmental & Oberaargau

-With piano tuning Bern and regional service, I regularly visit Langnau, Burgdorf, Trubschachen, Signau, Sumiswald, Hasle-Rüegsau, Lützelflüh, Kirchberg, Langenthal, Herzogenbuchsee, Lyssach and Gerlafingen.
+Langnau, Burgdorf, Trubschachen, Signau, Sumiswald, Hasle‑Rüegsau, Lützelflüh, Kirchberg, Langenthal, Herzogenbuchsee, Lyssach, Gerlafingen.

 Fribourg & Murten Lake Region